Relationship of Donald Trump and Jeffrey Epstein: Falling out (mid-2000s)

-2007 alleged ban from Mar-a-Lago
+2007 ban from Mar-a-Lago

 According to a 2020 book, after Epstein was said to have sexually harassed a teenage daughter of another Mar-a-Lago member in 2007, Trump revoked his Mar-a-Lago membership.
-The girl had been working as a masseuse in the spa.
-The 2016 book Filthy Rich detailed that the teen had told her father "while relaxing at Mar-a-Lago, she’d been approached and invited out to Epstein’s house.
+The 2016 book Filthy Rich detailed that the teen had told her father "while relaxing at Mar-a-Lago, she had been approached and invited out to Epstein's house.
 The girl said that she had gone and that Epstein had tried to get her to undress.
-The girl’s father had gone directly to Trump, who—in no uncertain terms—told Epstein that he was barred from Mar-a-Lago."
+The girl's father had gone directly to Trump, who—in no uncertain terms—told Epstein that he was barred from Mar-a-Lago."
 Mar-a-Lago's registry shows Epstein was a member until October 2007, according to the 2020 book The Grifter's Club.
-The New York Times reports that Trump gave the same explanation to associates, and that in 2009, Brad Edwards, an attorney for a number of Epstein’s victims, was told something similar by Trump.
+The New York Times reports that Trump gave the same explanation to associates, and that in 2009, Brad Edwards, an attorney for a number of Epstein's victims, was told something similar by Trump.

+Citing conversations with former Mar-a-Lago and Epstein employees, The Wall Street Journal reported in 2025 that Mar-a-Lago had dispatched spa employees—most commonly young women—to Epstein's nearby mansion for various spa services and did so for several years.
+In that time, according to former Mar-a-Lago employees, Epstein exposed himself and was otherwise sexually suggestive towards the employees.
+These spa employees said they actively warned each other about Epstein, but these house calls did not cease until 2003; according to these accounts, Trump agreed to remove Epstein from Mar-a-Lago after an 18-year-old beautician told her managers that Epstein had pressured her for sex.
+Trump's second presidential administration denied Trump as ever sending teenage workers to Epstein's mansion after being asked by TMZ.
+White House Press Secretary Karoline Leavitt accused the original Wall Street Journal story of being full of "fallacies and innuendo."

+Another alternative account came from Representative Jamie Raskin in 2026 after he was shown unredacted Epstein documents.
+According to Raskin, he found a document in which Trump admitted he had "never asked [Epstein] to leave" Mar-a-Lago, seeming to contradict Trump's assertion that he had removed Epstein from the club.
+Raskin found that, in the publicly released documents, that information was redacted.
+In response to a request for comment from Newsweek, Trump's White House insisted that the redactions had to do with "personally identifiable information" for certain individuals, such as Epstein's victims.